 Closed Tuesday + Wednesday

 Founded by Charles F. Beck in 1971, the Catskill Art Society had humble beginnings in his Cooks Falls home as an increasingly popular gathering of artists and art lovers dedicated to developing and sharing their common interests.
 CAS incorporated as a non-profit organization in 1972 and moved to Hurleyville shortly afterward to share a building with the Sullivan County Historical Society.
 When Beck passed away in 1974, the organization dedicated their art gallery space to his memory.
 CAS continued to present exhibitions and offer classes to the public there, while at the same time broadening its multi-disciplinary programming to include music, theatre, dance, and film.
 Over time, its growth drove CAS to seek a space of its own.
 In 2007, CAS renovated a historic building in Livingston Manor, formerly a general store and movie theatre, and held a grand opening of the CAS Arts Center in 2007.
-Since then, CAS has purchased the building with the generous support of its enthusiastic membership, and looks forward to a new era as it seeks to renovate the upper floor into a dedicated theatre space.
+Since then, CAS has purchased the building with the generous support of its enthusiastic membership.
+In 2012, one of the main galleries was named in memory of Cecily Fortescue, a longtime board member and beloved arts advocate.
+Now CAS looks forward to a new era as it seeks to renovate the upper floor into a dedicated theatre space.

 Board of Directors